This post may contain affiliate links. Please read my affiliate policy.

 This carrot smoothie recipe shines most in its vitamin C and fiber content.
 Fiber is an underrated part of a healthy diet, so I love when one of my smoothie recipes contains a solid amount of dietary fiber.

-Ingredients in a carrot smoothie including pineapple, coconut water, spinach, strawberries and carrot.
+Ingredients for a Strawberry carrot smoothie: pineapple, coconut water, spinach, strawberries, and carrots.

 Raw vs Cooked Carrots